opendnssec/SoftHSMv2/README.md

 1. You need to install automake, autoconf, libtool, etc.
 2. Run the command 'sh autogen.sh'
-3. Continue reading in the file README.
+3. Continue reading this README.